 THE VOICES OF THE WELLS

-In 2017 I’m excited to be offering a new course: something different from my usual self-study format.
-‘The Voices of the Wells: the Eco-Heroine’s Journey’ is something I’ve been planning since I first started writing the old story of the rape of the well-maidens, from our native traditions about the Grail, into If Women Rose Rooted.
+‘The Voices of the Wells: the Eco-Heroine’s Journey’ was conceived of when I first started writing the old story of the rape of the well-maidens, from our native traditions about the Grail, into If Women Rose Rooted.
 Those of you who’ve read the book will know that this story of the lost Voices of the Wells, and the coming of the Wasteland, runs throughout, and provides the key focus for the journey I describe in the book – all the way up to its core message:

 ‘If the power of the Celtic woman is the power of place speaking, then this is the gift that we can offer to our world, the contribution that we can make to the healing of our Wasteland.
 We are the carriers of the wisdom of our native places, the knowledge of the plants and the animals, the rich intelligence of the cycles of life and the seasons.
 We are the mediators of the wisdom of the Otherworld, the Voices of the Wells. … Be the power of the land speaking.
 Pass the gift on.
 Pass it on, and in this way we, like our female ancestors from long ago, like the goddesses of Sovereignty in our native mythology, become guardians and protectors of the land.
 By taking up these ancient roles, we begin to restore life to the Wasteland.
 Refuse the continuing destruction, because what hurts the Earth hurts us.
 Because we are the whole Earth.
 We are the Voices of the Wells; we are the power of the land, speaking.
 Use your voice.
 Speak.’